sergdort/CombineFeedback/README.md

 While `State` represents where the system is at a given time, `Event` represents a state change, and a `Reducer` is the pure function that enacts the event causing the state to change, there is not as of yet any type to decide which event should take place given a particular current state.
 That's the job of the `Feedback`.
 It's essentially a "processing engine", listening to changes in the current `State` and emitting the corresponding next events to take place.
 Feedbacks don't directly mutate states.
 Instead, they only emit events which then cause states to change in reducers.

-To some extent it's like reactive [Middleware](https://redux.js.org/advanced/middleware) in [Redux](https://redux.js.org) having a signature of `(AnyPublisher<State, Never>) -> AnyPublisher<Event, Never>` allows us to observe `State` changes and perform some side effects based on its changes e.g if a system is in `loading` state we can start fetching data from network.
+To some extent it's like reactive [Middleware](https://redux.js.org/advanced/middleware) in [Redux](https://redux.js.org)

 ### CombineFeedbackUI

 CombineFeedbackUI provides several convenience API to deal with state management and SwiftUI.

-#### ViewModel
+#### Store

-ViewModel - is a base class responsible for initializing a UI state machine.
+Store - is a base class responsible for initializing a UI state machine.
 It provides two ways to interact with it.

 - We can start a state machine by observing `var state: AnyPublisher<S, Never>`.
 - We can send input events into it via `public final func send(event: E)`.